-- Combine the water, butter, salt, nutmeg and pepper in a saucepan.
+- Combine 8 oz water, 2 oz unsalted butter, ¼ teaspoon table salt, ⅛ teaspoon grated nutmeg and ¼ teaspoon black pepper in a saucepan.
 Bring the water to a full boil.

-- Remove the pan from the heat and add the flour all at once.
+- Remove the pan from the heat and add 5 oz bread flour all at once.
 Vigorously stir the batter until the flour is absorbed and there are no lumps.

 - Return the pan to medium low heat and continue stirring for 3 minutes.
 The batter will come together and form a smooth, cohesive ball.

 - Remove the pan from the heat and transfer the batter to a food processor fitted with a blade (if mixing by hand transfer to a mixing bowl).
-Add 1 cup of the Gruyère cheese.
-With the processor running, add eggs in a steady stream and mix until the batter comes together.
+Add half of the Gruyère cheese.
+With the processor running, add 4 large eggs in a steady stream and mix until the batter comes together.
 (If mixing by hand add the eggs in three batches.
 After each addition, stir vigorously until the batter comes together.)

-- Preheat the oven to 375°F convection or 400°F regular.
+- Preheat the oven to 400 °F regular.
 Line a 1/2 sheet pan with parchment paper or a silpat.
 Put a dab of batter into the four corners of the pan to stick the parchment to the pan.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.